ethereum/requests-for-proposals/rfps/state-expiry-initial-implementation-and-spec-development.md

 ## Timeline

-We expect this project to take around six months, however we also expect this to vary based on things like team size and prior expertise.
-Proposals should include a projected development timeline which we will actively re-evaluate as the project progresses.
+We expect this engagement to be open ended with an estimated lower bound of 6 months and upper bound of 18 months.

 ## Deliverables